Convex normality of rational polytopes with long edges: Integrally closed polytopes

 A polytope is \emph{simple} if its edge directions at every vertex are linearly independent.

 A \emph{parallelepiped} is by definition the Minkowski sum of segments of linearly independent directions.

-Cones $C\subset\RR^d$ are always assumed to be finite and positive, i.~e., they are intersections of finite sets of homogeneous half-spaces and containing no nontrivial subspace.
-A cone is \emph{simplicial} if its one-dimensional faces determine linearly independent directions.
+Cones $C\subset\RR^d$ are always assumed to be finite and positive, i.~e., they are intersections of finitely many homogeneous half-spaces and contain no nontrivial subspaces.
+A cone is \emph{simplicial} if its edge directions are linearly independent.

 Let $C\subset\RR^d$ be a rational cone, i.~e., $C$ is the intersection of half-spaces with rational boundary hyperplanes.
-Then the primitive lattice points on the one-dimensional faces are called the \emph{extremal generators} of $C$.
+Then the primitive lattice points on the one-dimensional faces (\emph{rays}) of $C$ are called the \emph{extremal generators} of $C$.

 A \emph{$d$-polytope} or \emph{$d$-cone} is the same as a $d$-dimensional polytope or, respectively, $d$-dimensional cone.

 $\RR_+$, $\QQ_+$, and $\ZZ_+$ refer to the corresponding sets of nonnegative numbers.